runo-hr/Diction-and-Dictionary-Scrapping/README.md

 8. Secret keys for applications
 9. Dynamic routing
 10. Creating front ends to web applications.
+11. Using one event listener for multiple buttons.

 ## Development
 ### Files of the app